-Who is Responsible for Achieving Small Business Procurement Goals?
+Who is Responsible for Achieving Government-Wide Small Business Procurement Goals?

-Every Federal agency with procurement authority is responsible for contributing towards meeting the Federal government-wide goals.
-Each must provide the maximum practicable opportunity to small businesses to win awards and must work to improve its procurement processes to meet the goals.
+Every Federal agency with procurement authority is responsible for contributing towards meeting the Federal government-wide small business procurement goals.
+Each agency must provide the maximum practicable opportunity to small businesses to win awards and must work to improve its procurement processes to meet the goals.